 Client Narratives

-"no real feeing of
+"no real feeing of separation from outside"

 "Our home fits us like a glove.
 It was designed for us, with our input, by Kathleen Jardine, and from the day we moved in, it has felt like our own personal refuge.
 There is no real feeling of separation from outside; the large windows and French doors on the south facing side of the house provide a feeling of being connected to the woods around us.
 The children move naturally in and out, enjoying their easy connection with nature.